 Reliable Sources

-Audited Financial Statements: The management discussion and analysis (MD&A) section and statistics table of an airport's CAFR (Comprehensive Annual Financial Report) provide CPE data.
-The statistics table typically breaks down passengers and airline revenues by fiscal year (10-year history).
+Audited Financial Statements: The management discussion and analysis (MD&A) section and statistics table of an airport's CAFR (Comprehensive Annual Financial Report) provide CPE data."In 24 of 31 large-hub airport CAFRs reviewed (2024), the statistics table includes a 10-year history of passengers and airline revenues."

 Bond Official Statements: Consultant reports prepared for bond offerings include historical CPE and projections.
 These reports are detailed and prepared by experienced airport finance consultants.